Tropical toric maximum likelihood estimation: The tropical toric maximum likelihood estimation problem

 \begin{definition} The scaled toric variety $cX_A=V(I_{A,c})\subseteq (K^*)^n$ is defined by the binomial ideal

 Here, we assume that the coefficients $c\in(K^*)^n$ are generic and have $\val(c)=0$.
 The affine subspace $Y_{A,u}=V(J_{A,u})\subseteq(K^*)^n$ is defined by the inhomogeneous ideal

 \end{definition} By Birch's theorem, the critical points of the likelihood function on $cX_A$ are the intersection points of $cX_A$ with the affine subspace $Y_{A,u}$.
 These are points in $(K^*)^n$ and thus have valuations in $\mathbb{R}^n$. \begin{definition} The \textit{tropical critical points} of $cX_A$ and data $u \in \RP^n$ are the vectors $\hat{q}=\val(\hat{p})\in\mathbb{R}^n$, where $\hat{p}$ runs over all intersection points of $cX_A$ and $Y_{A,u}$ in $(K^*)^n$.
-The number of times a given tropical critical point $\hat{q}$ appears as the valuation of an intersection point is called its \textit{multiplicity}. \end{definition} The main goal of \emph{tropical toric maximum likelihood estimation} is to find the tropical critical points directly from the tropical data vector.
-We now introduce the relevant background on tropical geometry; see \cite{maclagan_2015_introduction} for details.
+The number of times a given tropical critical point $\hat{q}$ appears as the valuation of an intersection point is called its \textit{multiplicity}. \end{definition} The main goal of \emph{tropical toric maximum likelihood estimation} is to find the tropical critical points and their multiplicities directly from the valuation $w=\val(u)$ of the data vector; we call this third piece of data the tropical data vector: \begin{itemize} \item[(3)] A tropical data vector $w\in\R^n$ is the valuation of a data vector $u$ and satisfies $\min_{i\in [n]}w_i = 0.$ \end{itemize} We now introduce the relevant background on tropical geometry; see \cite{maclagan_2015_introduction} for details.
 For a Laurent polynomial $f=\sum_{a\in\mathbb{Z}^n}c_ax^a$ in $K[x_1^{\pm 1},\dots,x_n^{\pm 1}]$, the tropical hypersurface $\trop(V(f))$ is defined as